airpair/create-maintainable-mongodb-queries-in-ruby-with-query-object-and-mongoid-criterias/post.md

-Mongoid is an excellent Ruby ORM for mongodb.
-Building a mongodb query is pretty simple:
+Mongoid is an excellent Ruby ORM for mongodb, building a simple query is clear `Article.where(status: "published")` but when the       context grows the query becomes larger and its intentions are lost.
+Recognizing when to switch to a structured approach is important   to preserve the query logic and avoid premature optimization.

+Let's start from a simple query:

 ```ruby
 Article.where(status: "published", legacy: true, title: /#{keyword}/)